absjabed/ToDoApp-CodePath/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** [Very interesting to work with Android development platform.
-Android App development is challenging then then other platforms I've worked lately].
+**Answer:** [Very interesting to work with Android app development platform.
+Android App development is bit tricky then other platforms I've worked lately because it's not only about what features are included it's also about how layout and user interface looks].

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** [I've used ArrayAdapter with a layout file and a String array of todo data to setAdapter for the list view.
+Adapters works as a bridge between the UI components and the data source that fill data into the UI Component. convertView in the getView method of the ArrayAdapter is used to reuse old view].

 ## Notes